lichess-bot-devs/lichess-bot/README.md

     - `none` does not delay challenging a bot that declined a challenge.
     - `coarse` will delay challenging a bot to any type of game for a set time.
     - `fine` will delay challenging a bot to the same kind of game that was declined for a set time.
   - `blocklist`: An indented list of usernames of bots that will not be challenged.
+If this option is not present, then the list is considered empty.

 If there are entries for both real-time (`challenge_initial_time` and/or `challenge_increment`) and correspondence games (`challenge_days`), the challenge will be a random choice between the two.